JetBrains/kotlin-native/CONCURRENCY.md

 `AtomicInt`, `AtomicLong`, `AtomicNativePtr`, `AtomicReference` and `FreezableAtomicReference` in the package `kotlin.native.concurrent`.
 Atomic primitives allows concurrency-safe update operations, such as increment, decrement and compare-and-swap, along with value setters and getters.
-Atomic primitives are considered always frozen by the runtime, and their fields cannot be updated with the regular field mutation, but the value can be changed using dedicated operations, so it is possible to perform concurrent-safe global counters and similar data structures.
+Atomic primitives are considered always frozen by the runtime, and while their fields can be updated with the regular `field.value += 1`, it is not concurrency safe.
+Value must be be changed using dedicated operations, so it is possible to perform concurrent-safe global counters and similar data structures.

-  Some algorithms require shared mutable references across the multiple workers, for example global mutable configuration could be implemented as an immutable instance of properties list atomically replaced with the new version on configuration update.
-This way no concurrency issues may appear and at the same time configuration could be updated as needed.
+  Some algorithms require shared mutable references across the multiple workers, for example global mutable configuration could be implemented as an immutable instance of properties list atomically replaced with the new version on configuration update as the whole in a single transaction.
+This way no inconsistent configuration could be seen, and at the same time configuration could be updated as needed.
 To achieve such functionality Kotlin/Native runtime provides two related classes:
 `kotlin.native.concurrent.AtomicReference` and `kotlin.native.concurrent.FreezableAtomicReference`.
 Atomic reference holds reference to a frozen or immutable object, and its value could be updated by set